connkat/neuro-beats/README.md

 # NeuroBeats

-A landing page for Techstars Startup Weekend concept.
+A landing page for Calgary Techstars Startup Weekend concept.

 Build with CRA with JS.